As an Amazon Associate we earn from qualifying purchases.

-In this case, the small side of the chestpiece on a Littmann stethoscope was designed to be used in pediatric and neonatal situations, or for listening to auscultations from the carotid or the pulse, among other applications.
-The side of the chestpiece with the larger diameter was designed for customary adult auscultations.
+In this case, the small size of the chest piece on a Littmann stethoscope was designed to be used in pediatric and neonatal situations, or for listening to auscultations from the carotid or the pulse, among other applications.
+The side of the chest piece with the larger diameter was designed for customary adult auscultations.

 Acoustic stethoscopes have a drawback: the volume of the captured sound is low.
 Furthermore, if we want to keep a record of the changes in a patient, such a record must be descriptive, since we cannot record the auscultations.

 To solve these problems, digital stethoscopes appeared on the market a few years ago.
-In these stethoscopes, the acoustic membrane was replaced by a digital membrane, which is able to capture more sounds and a greater range of frequencies.
+In these stethoscopes, the acoustic membrane was replaced by a digital membrane, which can capture more sounds and a greater range of frequencies.

 Some of the most important features of digital stethoscopes are the following: